Movable chord shapes

-The seventh sus chord is relatively uncommon and for some notes the shapes are pretty hard.
+The seventh sus chord is relatively uncommon and for some chords the shapes are pretty hard.
 Therefore, a movable alternative could be helpful.
 The root note is on the fourth string.

 Alternative major shapes

 There are lots of other ways to play the major chord besides open and bar chords.

 This could be used for nice fingerpicking and some examples of chords are:

 A: X0 11 9 10 X